hessocateye/econoshield_hackswift_2024/README.md

 # econoshield_hackswift_2024
-Panacea for the investors' dilemma
+Panacea for the Indian investors' dilemma

 # Steps to run
 1. Create a virtual environment if needed and activate it.